 It wasn't until the 1900s that project management as we know it began to take shape.
 With the industrialization of projects, their management process has undergone a revolution.

 Dupont developed the critical path method in 1957, the program evaluation and review technique in 1958, and the work breakdown structure in 1962.
 Both were developed by the US Department of Defense. was formulated in 1984.
 The Scrum model was defined in 1984.
-The creation of the Agile Manifesto in 2001 was an important milestone in the history of project management.
-At the same time, the formation of organizations / institutions such as the American Society of Cost Engineers (1956), the International Project Management Association (1965), the Project Management Association (1969) and the Controlled Environment Project (1996) created by the government Brit provided Cultivate and developed the urgently needed project management theory.
+The creation of the Agile Manifesto in 2001 was a significant milestone in the history of project management.
+At the same time, the formation of organizations/institutions such as the American Society of Cost Engineers (1956), the International Project Management Association (1965), the Project Management Association (1969), and the Controlled Environment Project (1996) was created by the government Brit provided Cultivate and developed the urgently needed project management theory.

-With globalization and the need to accelerate the commercialization of products and services, projects have become larger, more complex, and increasingly difficult to manage.
+With globalization and the need to accelerate the commercialization of products and services, projects have become more prominent, more complex, and increasingly challenging to manage.
 The team has become more diversified, spread around the world, cutting costs instead of corners, improving product and service functions, and making corrections while "the machine is still running" is an eternal necessity.